-Multiple injuries in serious crash on State Highway 1 at Moerewa, Northland
+One person killed in serious Northland crash, State Highway 1 closed

-Emergency services are in attendance at a serious multi-vehicle crash on State Highway 1 in Northland this afternoon.
+One person has died after a serious multi-vehicle crash on State Highway 1 in Northland this afternoon.

-The two vehicle crash was reported shortly after 3pm today outside the town of Moerewa.
+The two-vehicle crash was reported shortly after 3pm today outside the town of Moerewa.

-Police confirmed one occupant is in a serious condition with two other people sustaining minor injuries.
+Police confirmed one occupant died with two other people sustaining minor injuries.

+St John has sent a helicopter and two ambulances to the scene of the crash in Moerewa.

+A St John spokesperson has described the crash scene as a "situation still unfolding".

 SH1 is currently closed near Moerewa, and the Serious Crash Unit will examine the scene.